kim-codes/event-planning-resources/README.md

 Below you will find a list of information I find useful to share upfront about an event.
 - Title
 - Date/time & location
+- Where to register & deadline(s)
+  - Waitlist details if there is one
 - What people should bring
 - Any pre-reqs (if it's a workshop - install *x* for example)
 - Contact Info